jameda-telemedicine/webrtc-stats/demo/README.md

 ### `backend`

-A simple application that get statistics sent using a `POST` request to `/conference_name` where `conference_name` is the name of the Jitsi Meet conference.
+A simple application that get statistics sent using a `POST` request to `/`.

 Statistics are displayed in the logs.
 To access them when the stack is running, you can use `docker-compose logs -f backend`.